-Director Rodney Sisco '84 has been involved since the Office of Multicultural Development (OMD) started at Wheaton during the 1970s.
-He's seen the department go through a lot of changes, including multiple names: Office of Minority Affairs, Office of Minority Student Development, Office of Multicultural Student Development.
+The Office of Multicultural Development (OMD) began at Wheaton during the 1970s.
+Since then, the department has gone through a lot of changes, including multiple names: Office of Minority Affairs, Office of Minority Student Development, Office of Multicultural Student Development.
 But through the years, OMD has remained committed to being a home for students of color, a resource for ethnic majority students who want to learn more about Christ-centered diversity, and an encouragement to the College to cultivate Christian unity that values and celebrates ethnic and cultural diversity.

-In 2013 a new space for OMD was created in Lower Beamer to serve as a place where students can stop by any time for a snack, a cup of coffee and the chance to reflect on our identity as it relates to ethnicity and culture.
+In 2013 a new space for OMD was created on the lower level of the Beamer Center to serve as a place where students can stop by any time for a snack, a cup of coffee and the chance to reflect on our identity as it relates to ethnicity and culture.
 It's a place to interact with people of diverse backgrounds and together work through questions of what it means to live as the people of God.

 OMD currently works with a series of student organizations including:

 - 1-2-1 Program